Money-saving driving tips

 1. Plan ahead

 Hone your observation and anticipation skills.
-Plan routes before travelling and keep a close eye on the road ahead to avoid stopping unnecessarily when approaching lights or roundabouts.
+Plan routes before travelling and keep a close eye on the traffic ahead to avoid unnecessary braking and acceleration.

 2. Use a sat nav